TimWeyand/docker-openhab/README.md

 =======
 Docker Environment Variables to change the default behaviour, described in this file

+* OPENHAB_IP - Set the IP openHAB should listen to, this is usefull if you use "--net host" and have more than one ip adress attached to the host (Default: 0.0.0.0)
 * OPENHAB_VERSION - openHAB Version which should be used (Default: 1.8.3)
 * OPENHAB_HTTP_PORT - openHAB HTTP Port
 * OPENHAB_HTTPS_PORT - openHAB HTTPS Port